 The USB port can be used to supply power (5V) to the board.
 The Arduino MKR WAN 1300 is able to run with or without the batteries connected and has limited power consumption.

 Unlike most Arduino & Genuino boards, the MKR WAN 1300 runs at 3.3V.
 The maximum voltage that the I/O pins can tolerate is 3.3V.
 Applying voltages higher than 3.3V to any I/O pin could damage the board.
 While output to 5V digital devices is possible, bidirectional communication with 5V devices needs proper level shifting

 The MKR WAN 1300 does not includes any subscription to a LoraWan operated network.
 Please contact us for more information about this point.

 The MKR WAN 1300 is shipped without antenna.
 You can purchase separatetly the UFL cable + 868Mhz 1/2 wave antenna kit and attache it to the board with the micro UFL connector.

 Here are the relevant documents and files: Schematics - Pinout

 If you want more information about programming the board or how to interface hardware with it, please go to the Official Product page.

 The Arduino MKR WAN 1300 is programmable, as all the other Arduino boards with the Software (IDE) that you can download for free.
 To find inspiration for what you can do with your board, please visit the tutorial pages or take part in the community the lively discussions on the Forum

-You can find in the Getting started section all the information you need to configure your board, use the Arduino Software (IDE), register your board to the Sigfox Backend and start tinker with coding and electronics.
+You can find in the Getting started section all the information you need to configure your board, use the Arduino Software (IDE) and start tinker with coding and electronics.

 |Microcontroller||SAMD21 Cortex-M0+ 32bit low power ARM MCU|